vunnyso/concepts/Tools/Flatpak/Basics.md

 ### Overview

-- Flatpak is a system for building, distributing, and running sandboxed desktop applications on Linux.
+- Flatpak is a universal package system for Linux.
-  -Its universal package
+- It allows you to install and run applications in a sandboxed and distribution-independent way.
+- Flatpak app can run on Ubuntu, Fedora, Arch, Debian, or any other distro
+- Flatpak is like an "App Store" system for Linux, but open-source and cross-distro

 ### Features